 BCIA continues to work with leading national and international organizations to spread this important message, and we continue to work with member companies to help them provide clear instructions and photographs in their marketing and other materials.

 It can be difficult to keep up with changing regulations and a shifting media climate around infant carriers.
-BCIA is doing that work for our membership, keeping members updated on sling-related articles in the media.
-Additionally, we are proud that our membership continues to work with us in creating positive press around the baby carrier industry and the countless benefits of babywearing in leading publications such as Earnshaw’s.
+BCIA is doing that work for our membership, keeping members updated on carrier-related articles in the media.
+Additionally, we are proud that our membership continues to work with us in creating positive press around the baby carrier industry and the countless benefits of babywearing.

 Membership in the BCIA provides a cutting edge look into current babywearing research, safety recommendations, and more.
 BCIA paved the way for educating the CPSC and legislators about the importance of sling-style and other carriers with the creation of a White Paper, which has collated the leading research about baby carriers from around the world.
 Additionally, BCIA is working with industry educators to facilitate future research.
 BCIA continues to explore the possibility of the creation of an educator certification program.
-BCIA continues to facilitate conversations among leading educators in North America and around the world about best practice in both babywearing and babywearing education.
+BCIA continues to facilitate conversations with educators around the world about best practice in both babywearing and babywearing education.

-BCIA is committed to representing the industry as an international organization with a focus well beyond the United States.
-To that end, we have board members from the UK, France and Canada representing international interests, and our Canadian, European and Australian membership base continues to grow.
+BCIA is committed to representing the industry as an international organization with a focus well beyond the USA.
+To that end, we have board members from Germany, Romania, and Canada representing international interests, and our International membership base continues to grow.
 The more members we have in each geographical area, the better able we are to assist with your unique needs.
-We have dedicated BCIA committees representing Canada, the UK and Australia.
-Our membership base becomes more varied every year and we are pleased to have recently seen an influx of members from Mexico, the Philippines, Japan, India and Malaysia, to name only a few.
+Our membership base becomes more varied every year and we are pleased to have recently seen an influx of members from Israel, the Philippines, Colombia, India and the Dominican Republic, to name only a few.
 BCIA stays on top of regulations that affect the babywearing industry internationally and keeps our membership up-to-date on compliance issues that will affect our industry.
 We have a strong relationship with Health Canada and are pleased to announce the successful launch of our joint education ‘Visible and Kissable’ campaign.
 We are poised to use this campaign as a model for future campaigns with other governments.

 Enjoy All the Benefits the BCIA Has to Offer.